 What to Pack

-Since July is wintertime in New Zealand, pack warm, waterproof gear as well as winter coats, and long-sleeved layers.
+Since July is wintertime, pack warm, waterproof gear as well as winter coats, and long-sleeved layers.
 If you intend on spending a lot of time outside, insulated under-armor or fleece leggings may come in handy.
 For a ski vacation, it would be smart to pack snow pants, waterproof coats and gloves, thick wool socks, and hats.

 Best Things to See and Do